3commas-io/3commas-official-api-docs/docs/DCA Bot/README.md

    Type of strategy used by the bot (e.g., <code>long</code>, <code>short</code>)
 </p>
 <p><strong>min_volume_btc_24h</strong>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<code>number</code><br>
-   [TBD]
+   The minimum trading volume in BTC over the last 24 hours required to open a deal
 </p>
 <p><strong>profit_currency</strong>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<code>string</code><br>
-   Currency used for calculating the profit from the trades executed by this bot
+   Currency used for the profit from the trades executed by this bot
 </p>
 <p><strong>min_price</strong>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<code>null</code> or <code>string</code><br>
    Minimum price at which the new deal will open for thi DCA Bot